Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Proof

 \subsection{Proof of \eq{eq:hr-optimal-equation} implying \eq{eqn:risk-sensitive-policy-form2}}

 \begin{proof} We only consider episodic tasks\footnote{Note such tasks can also be represented in a uniform notation of infinite horizon by adding an absorbing state after termination states, see \citet{suttonreinforcement}.}, where each episode terminates at a certain termination state, say, at time step $T+1$.
-Hereby, we show we can obtain \eq{eqn:risk-sensitive-policy-form2} given \eq{eq:hr-optimal-equation} by induction: \begin{itemize} \item Considering timestep $T$, where $\forall\pi,~Z^\pi(h_T,a_T) = R_{0:T}$, \eq{eqn:risk-sensitive-policy-form2} holds, i.e., $\beta[Z^*(h_T,a_T)]=\beta[Z^{\pi^*}(h_T,a_T)]$. \item Given that \eq{eqn:risk-sensitive-policy-form2} holds at timestep $t+1$, namely $\beta[Z^*(h_{t+1},\cdot)]=\beta[Z^{\pi^*}(h_{t+1},\cdot)]$.
-Consider \eq{eq:hr-optimal-equation} at timestep $t$:
+Hereby, we show we can obtain \eq{eqn:risk-sensitive-policy-form2} given \eq{eq:hr-optimal-equation} by induction: \begin{itemize} \item Considering timestep $T$, where $\forall\pi,~Z^\pi(h_T,a_T) = R_{0:T}$, \eq{eqn:risk-sensitive-policy-form2} holds, i.e., $\beta[Z^*(h_T,a_T)]=\beta[Z^{\pi^*}(h_T,a_T)]$. \item Given that \eq{eqn:risk-sensitive-policy-form2} holds at timestep $t+1$, namely